ship2011/ansible-bash-stuff/Ansible-README.md

 ### Loops

 Loops allow you to repeat a task for multiple items.
-The most common way is using the `loop` keyword.
+The most common way is using the `loop` keyword for loops.

 **Example: Install multiple packages with list**